ryan-mcclue/unsw/anat2521/week2-evolutionary-theory-and-aging-and-sexing.md

 mutation:
 base substitution/point mutation (replacement of base in an amino acid)

-locus is a specific point on a gene. genotype are the alleles at a specific locus dominant is when only require one copy of allele (so, for any trait have at least two alleles? one for say tall, one for short?)
+one point a chromosome item will have a corresponding point on it's other item. locus is a specific point on a gene. genotype are the alleles at a specific locus dominant is when only require one copy of allele in a genotype (So, how do recessive genes first come about without a carrier?
+Are they produced at birth, i.e. are new 'conditions' created all the time?
+What is the rarity?)
+A Mendelian trait is one which is determined only at a single locus, e.g. blood type

+Polygenic is multiple loci, i.e. multiple genes, e.g hair colour, height (Mendelian inheritence applies to each individual loci) Most traits are this.
+In these cases, not just the the protein-encoded, but regulatory genes also

+Mitochondrial DNA is inherited soley from the mother.
+So, any changes are mutations

+Pleiotropy is where a single gene affects multiple characteristics

+phenotype are observed physical characteristics of gene

+Important: a dominant allele is not necessarily better, e.g. Marfan's
+Any allele on X chromosome for males will be present as no matching chromosome to block it

 ------------------------------------------------------------------------
-if mapped the human genome in 2003, how does this affect genetic engineering/disease treatments? is all the DNA in the nucleus exclusively packaged in a chromosome? for chromosomes, each item from a pair is from either parent? is the number of chromosomes specific to each species?
+if mapped the human genome in 2003, how does this affect genetic engineering/disease treatments?
+(Polygenic traits, we haven't determined all loci involved?) is all the DNA in the nucleus exclusively packaged in a chromosome? for chromosomes, each item from a pair is from either parent? is the number of chromosomes specific to each species?